cksystemsgroup/JAviator/README.md

     ./autogen_arm.sh
     make

 You should now have the file `control`.
 Copy this binary to the Gumstix.
-If you have installed a kernel version with real-time extensions and support of high-resolution timers, then also copy file `JAviator/quadrotor/tools/set_priority.sh` to the Gumstix.
+If you have installed a kernel version with real-time extensions and support of high-resolution timers, then also copy the file `JAviator/quadrotor/tools/set_priority.sh` to the Gumstix.
 This script can be used for improving the controller's I/O handling behavior by adapting the relevant process priorities.

 ### Control Terminal

-Note that the following steps refer to Eclipse (&ge; 3.2) Java development tools, but may be similar to some extent for other Java development environments.
+Note that the following steps refer to the Eclipse (&ge; 3.2) Java development tools, but may be similar to some extent for other Java development environments.
 Use "Import > Existing Projects into Workspace" to create the three projects `ControlTerminal`, `JAviator3D`, and `JoyDrv` from the existing file systems `JAviator/quadrotor/ControlTerminal`, `JAviator/quadrotor/JAviator3D`, and `JAviator/quadrotor/JoyDrv`, respectively.
-Then add the projects `JAviator3D` and `JoyDrv` under "ControlTerminal > Properties > Java Build Path > Projects" to the build path of project `ControlTerminal`.
+Then add the projects `JAviator3D` and `JoyDrv` under "ControlTerminal > Properties > Java Build Path > Projects" to the build path of the project `ControlTerminal`.
 Finally, refer to `JAviator/quadrotor/JoyDrv/docs/html/index.html` for installing the system-specific joystick driver.

 ## Operation